turingschool-examples/frontend-mod-1-prework/day_7/day7-exercises.md

         EBay's website is dated to me.
 I think it's the sharp boxes, text font, search bar, and bidding setup on individual items.
 It doesn't feel updated even though I think it is slightly.
 Perhaps this is why the younger generation is moving to re-sale sites such as Depop and Poshmark.

-    e.
-ANALYSIS: Are you using data to prove that you are right, or to learn the truth?
+    **e.
+ANALYSIS**: Are you using data to prove that you are right, or to learn the truth?

       Good ex: https://amazon.com/